Talisa Dean 06/05/23

 9. Go deep-sea diving at the Science Museum’s Imax…

-14. Make chef hats out of paper.
+14. Make chefs hats out of paper.
 Then ice biscuits at Biscuiteers.

 16. Write stories with a space alien at the Children’s Story Centre.
 Don’t forget to slide down the monster’s tongue before you leave.

-18. Try your puck at ice hockey at Queen’s Skate Dine Bowl.
+18. Go ice skating at Queen’s Skate Dine Bowl.
+They have dining & bowling too, FYI.

 21. Walk with dinosaurs at The Natural History Museum…